 - Bring this mixture to a boil and then reduce the heat to a simmer, cooking the lentils until everything is soft and mushy and all the water is absorbed.

-- Stir in the squash mash and mix together well.
+- Stir in the mashed squash and mix together well.

-- Serve to your baby and watch her enjoy.
+- Serve to your baby and watch him enjoy.

 3. Butternut Bows